The Good News

 - Resource Protection Areas (RPAs) are critical areas within the watershed.
 They are usually adjacent to waterways, the most important areas to protect, and are subject to more regulations.

-- A buffer is a vegetated area within the RPA (~100ft) with trees, shrubs, and plants that protects the shoreline from erosion and improves water quality by filtering out pollutants from stormwater runoff.
+- A buffer is a vegetated area within the RPA (about 100 feet) with trees, shrubs, and plants that protects the shoreline from erosion and improves water quality by filtering out pollutants from stormwater runoff.

 - Tidal wetlands are vegetated and non-vegetated areas where the water meets the land, they are periodically inundated as the tide comes up twice a day.